IvanMPR/react-counter/README.md

 # react-counter

-One of the first apps created in the process of learning React library
+One of the first apps created in the process of learning React library.